NMR MRI Diffusion Symposium

 Drive - The campus is accessible using the M5, via the Narellan Road exit.

-Shuttle Bus – The Western Sydney Shuttle Bus operates from:
+Shuttle Bus – To use the shuttle bus service you will require a copy of your registration email.
+The Western Sydney Shuttle Bus operates from:

 - Campbelltown station (Farrow Road, immediately outside the station)